lekane/ansible-cassandra/README.md

 # ansible-cassandra
 Ansible provisioning/maintenance tasks for Cassandra.
-Can be used to install & manage upgrades for a DCE/DSE based Cassandra cluster, OpsCenter & Spark
+Can be used to install & manage upgrades for an Apache Cassandra or Datastax (DCE or DSE+Opscenter) based Cassandra cluster & Spark

 Usage:

-1. Create the servers for Cassandra and Datastax OpsCenter
+1. Create the servers for Cassandra and other services (e.g Datastax OpsCenter, Spark master)
 2. Define an Ansible inventory (see inventory/example.hosts) for your environment
-3. Run the playbook to install Cassandra + Datastax OpsCenter
+3. Run the playbook to install Cassandra + other services

 Inventory configuration: